Ultimate BLT Sandwich

 INGREDIENTS

-2 slices, double thick, smoked bacon
+2 slices, double thick bacon

 2 slices bread of choice